Surbhi-Kohli/PythonTut/8datetime.md

 #### 4️⃣ Easy way to remember

-Built-in timezone: good for simple fixed offsets only (UTC+5)
+* Built-in timezone of python : good for simple fixed offsets only (UTC+5)

-pytz: good for real-world zones with DST
+* pytz: good for real-world zones with DST

 Always use pytz (or zoneinfo) for apps, like logging, calendars, servers